Attività Didattica

 Chapter 7

-Translation task 7.5.1. (up to “Technical Support Information”); (read the text aloud, identify all the 7 lexically dense noun phrases contained in this text extract, analyse 1 of them, and explain the translation procedure you have adopted to render it in Italian).
+Translation task 7.5.1. (up to “Technical Support Information”); (read the text aloud, identify all the 7 English lexically dense noun phrases contained in this text extract, analyse 1 of them, and explain the translation procedure(s) you have adopted to render this phrase in the Italian target text).

 Chapter 8